craftcms/docs/docs/4.x/image-transforms.md

 Quality
 :   Sets a quality or compression ratio for the transformed image, depending on the format of the target image.
 When left blank, the quality will be determined by the <config4:defaultImageQuality> config setting.

+Interlacing
+:   Specify an [interlacing](https://en.wikipedia.org/wiki/Interlacing_(bitmaps)) strategy for the pixels in raster images.

 Image Format
 :   Format for the transformed image.